Mar 12, 2024

 Event tracking typically involves adding small pieces of code called pixels or tags to your website or app.
 These tags record user actions and send the data to an analytics platform, where it can be analyzed and visualized in reports.

-If you're interested in getting started with event tracking, here are a few steps you can follow:
+If you’re interested in getting started with it, here are a few steps you can follow:

 Remember: Event tracking is a powerful tool that can help you understand your users and improve your website or app.
 However, it’s important to use trustworthy event-tracking software so that you don’t miss any data and get a real-time view.